timoAnsah/Security-Monitoring-Tool/README.md

 -
 # Future Improvements
 - Integrate AWS Lambda function to rotate secret automatically
+- incorporate resource permissions to control which role or other AWS service can access my secret.
+Powerful for implementing the principle of least privilege
 - Add a database service like DynamoDB for auditing purposes